lzx-dev/Clustering-Analysis/a.md

 that the toolkit should only be used in a very limited setting: allocation or risk assessment problems with well-defined protected attributes

-This report will go through AIF360 setup, dataset, bias detectos, algorithms, metric and Scikit-learn compatible version.
+This report will go through AIF360 setup, dataset, bias detectos, algorithms, metric, Scikit-learn compatible version, tutorial videos and community.
 I evaluated this libarary based on four criteria from the user's perspective: <br>

 1.The abilities to use the toolkit to learn more about ML fairness and the landscape of current ML fairness research <br>
 2.Toolkits should be rapidly on-boarding due to workplace time constraints <br>